Squashbox Theatre’s Craig Johnson will create a world of Curious Creatures in Worthing and Shoreham.

 Unfortunately, Jeremiah Johnson is currently lost somewhere in the jungles of Africa and has handed the running of the park over to his inexperienced nephew Craig, and as a result things are not going quite as planned.

 Children over five-years-old can expect to meet curious creatures of all shapes and sizes from performing fleas, skateboarding snails and gymnastic gerbils to an irritable alligator, over-excited elephants and a very intelligent orang-utan named Wallace.

 Craig will explain how animals evolved, how their adaptations help them survive in the wild and how animals can help us learn more about ourselves.

-Craig has been a member of Cornwall’s Kneehigh Theatre for the past 13 years and has appeared at Glastonbury Festival, Manchester Street Arts Festival, Leeds Streets Ahead, Cowes Week Isle of Wight and festivals in Holland, Belgium and the USA.
+As an actor, puppeteer and musician, Craig has been a member of Cornwall’s Kneehigh Theatre for the past 13 years and has appeared at Glastonbury Festival, Manchester Street Arts Festival, Leeds Streets Ahead, Cowes Week Isle of Wight and festivals in Holland, Belgium and the USA.

 For Kneehigh he has performed in national and international tours including Tristan and Yseult, Cymbeline, Don John, A Matter Of Life And Death and The Bacchae, as well as small-scale village hall shows, including directing and acting in Journey To The Centre Of The Earth.